Not-a-cowfr/SB-Pack-Helper/README.md

 # Hypixel Skyblock Texture Pack Helper

-Note that all this does is make the .properties files for an already setup texture pack
+Note that all this does is make the .properties files for an already setup resource pack

 ### HOW TO USE: